pombase/canto/root/docs/md/canto_admin/configuration_file.md

 type.
 (Required)

 ### more_help_text
-A longer help text shown when the user clicks "more ..." under the help_text.
+A longer help text shown when the user clicks "more..." under the help_text.
 (Optional)

 ### detailed_help_path